 Archaeologists examine ancient sites and objects to learn about the past.
 They may specialise in particular geographical areas, historical periods or types of object, such as pottery, coins or bones.

-Excavations, commonly called 'digs', and the associated recording, analysing and interpreting of archaeological remains, are only part of an archaeologist's work.
+Many people associate archaeologists with carrying out excavations, commonly called 'digs'.
+This work and the related recording, analysing and interpreting of archaeological remains, are only part of what some archaeologists do.

 local authorities, advising on the archaeological implications of planning applications;

 museums or heritage centres, assisting with the preservation, conservation, display and interpretation of artefacts;

 universities and research organisations, carrying out research and educational work.

 Depending on the archaeologist's specialist area, common duties may include:

 surveying sites using a variety of methods, including field walking, geophysical surveys and aerial photography;

 working on field excavations or digs, usually as part of a team, using a range of digging equipment;

 project managing an excavation, including managing teams of diggers;